Xid03/uitm-devops-challenge_jid/README.md

 ## 🚀 Core Modules Implementation

-[cite_start]We have successfully implemented all 5 core modules required by the challenge pack[cite: 42].
+We have successfully implemented all 5 core modules required by the challenge pack.

 ### 1. 🔐 Secure Login & MFA
 > **Focus:** Authentication & Authorization (OWASP M1-M3)